bolt/docs/docs/extensions/fetching_content.md

 This page describes how to fetch existing Content from the database in code.
 Not to be confused with [fetching Content][fetching] in your (frontend) templates.

-## Fetching content programatically in `setcontent`-like format.
+## Fetching content programmatically in `setcontent`-like format.

 <p class="note">This is the recommended and easy way of fetching Content
 in Bolt.
-Alternatively, you can use Bolt's built-in repository and/or write your own Doctirne repositories for special cases.
+Alternatively, you can use Bolt's built-in repository and/or write your own Doctrine repositories for special cases.
 See below for more info.</p>

 Bolt provides the `Query` class, which is a Symfony service that allows you to query and fetch content much like you would do in Twig templates using `setcontent`.